A new standard for seafood in the Northwest Suburbs

 Franco's Pescheria is a second-act career for Frank Radogna, who retired from the transportation company he built to pursue a passion shared by many of us: the art of exquisite food.
 Radogna purchased Diamond Fresh Seafood, which had built a loyal clientele after a decade in business, and immediately drafted plans for an expansion and began searching for the right chef.
 He drew inspiration for his restaurant’s design from a pescheria in Italy, not far from where his parents and grandparents were born.
 Much of the menu has a Venetian culinary influence.

-Executive Chef Sam Netter has a diverse culinary background, ranging from barbecue to fine dining.
-At Franco's Pescheria, he emphasizes simplicity, approaching most dishes with a straightforward style to allow the freshness of the seafood to shine.
+At Franco's Pescheria, we emphasize simplicity, approaching most dishes with a straightforward style to allow the freshness of the seafood to shine.

 Freshness is our mission.
 Fish remains in our case less than two days on average.
 So we accomplish our mission thanks to you and your love of seafood.

 As we see it, Franco’s Pescheria is part of a growing consumer movement toward specialized markets that emphasize sustainability and freshness.